-Florida law requires classrooms to be used at least 40 hours per week and that 60% student stations are to be occupied.
-The statutory language for higher education presumes a 40 hour work week, based primarily on faculty schedules of the past, and the standard 40-hour work week.
+Florida law requires classrooms to be used at least 40 hours per week and that 60% of student stations be occupied.
+153 The statutory language for higher education presumes a 40-hour work week, based primarily on faculty schedules of the past, and the standard 40-hour work week.
 With the addition of distance learning, expansion of adjunct faculty, and other non-traditional approaches that blend classroom and non-classroom instruction, the 40-hour paradigm may no longer be the most appropriate bench mark.
-157
+155

 A 2006 OPPAGA report found classrooms at some state universities and colleges were underutilized.
-As a result of this report, the BOG established a facilities task force in May 2006 which made recommendations for updating the formulas used in the planning process to determine need for additional classrooms and other types of instructional and non-instructional space.
+156 As a result of this report, the BOG established a facilities task force in May 2006, which made recommendations for updating the formulas used in the planning process to determine need for additional classrooms and other types of instructional and non-instructional space.
 Currently, the BOG has not acted on the recommendations to update to the formula.
-In a 2009 follow up report, OPPAGA found that higher education classroom utilization remains low during some time periods despite the efforts of some postsecondary institutions.
-OPPAGA noted that more state-level action is needed to improve classroom utilization and the facilities planning process.
-This year the BOG has established another Facilities Task Force, which is required to produce final recommendations by November 7, 2012.
-The Facilities Task Force's focus will be on studying ways to address the "facilities funding crisis."
+157 In a 2009 follow-up report, OPPAGA found that higher education classroom utilization remains low during some time periods despite the efforts of some postsecondary institutions.
+158 OPPAGA noted that more state-level action is needed to improve classroom utilization and the facilities planning process.
+159,160 This year the BOG has established another Facilities Task Force, which is required to produce final recommendations by November 7, 2012.
+161 The Facilities Task Force's focus will be on studying ways to address the "facilities funding crisis."
+162

-The Subcommittee recommends the Blue Ribbon Task Force review and develop a comprehensive assessment tool to evaluate facility usage, including classroom utilization, to more accurately determine the need for PECO funds.
+The Task Force recommends the Blue Ribbon Task Force review and develop a comprehensive assessment tool to evaluate facility usage, including classroom utilization, to more accurately determine the need for PECO funds.
 The BOG should make recommendations to the BRTF for consideration regarding maximization of facility usage and optimum facility utilization.
-Other recommendations should focus on ways to improve utilization data to ensure postsecondary institutions are meeting their potential for enrollment and whether steps are necessary to address underutilization at these sites.165 http://www.flbog.edu/documents_meetings/0166_0596_4749_Agenda%20and%20Meeting%20materials.pdf (last visited 5/15/12).
+Other recommendations

+150 Revenue Estimating Conference, January 13, 2013, http://edr.state.fl.us/content/conferences/peco/pecoexec.pdf (last visited 5/15/2012).